crossbario/autobahn-js/README.md

 ### Session Open

-A read-only property that signal if the session is open and attached to a realm.
+A read-only property that signals if the session is open and attached to a realm.

     Session.isOpen

 ### Session ID

-A read-only property with the sessions ID.
+A read-only property with the session's ID.

     Session.id